 The Unified Classroom Parent Portal increases parent engagement and connects the home to the classroom with easy visibility to grades, assignments, and progress.
 From the parent dashboard, parents have access to class schedules, assignments, grades, attendance, and communication tools to enhance the education experience.
 Parents can also choose to have notifications emailed to them at regular intervals.
-All student information is delivered securely and can only be viewed by creating a parent account using the Access ID and Access Password supplied by the school.
+All student information is delivered securely and can only be viewed by using the username and password supplied by the school.